Betojr04/salesforce_ecommerce/README.md

 <h1>ECOMMERCE</h1>

 <p>ECOMMERCE storefront to replicate salesforce type knowledge and development.
 Displaying ecommerce storefront with the ability to register and login as a shopper to checkout your cart.
-Check out products and shop etc.</p>
+Using salesforce api for data to replicate implementing salesforce api with external tech (not using apex and LWC)/</p>

 <h2>Table of Contents</h2>
   <ul>